Question bank

 Superlative degree(iv)

-None of the aboveQ-6 "He runs fast" uses which degree of comparison?
+None of the aboveQ-6 "She sings more sweetly than her sister" uses which degree of comparison?

 (i)